gsymine/ORIE4741/Data cleaning.md

   Critical Access Hospital                       0

-#check wheter APR risk of mortality == APR severity of illness ? use APR severity of illness code for both columns
+# Check wheter APR risk of mortality == APR severity of illness ? use APR severity of illness code for both columns

-APR medical surgical description - maybe convert to boolean (0 for medical, 1 for surgical)
+# APR medical surgical description - maybe convert to boolean (0 for medical, 1 for surgical)

-CCS procedure code indicates treatments.
+# CCS procedure code indicates treatments.